A. Togay Koralturk, Best-Selling PMP Author

 Alongside experience, every candidate must complete 35 contact hours of formal project management education before applying.
 A contact hour is one hour of instruction in project management — scope, schedule, cost, risk, stakeholders, and the rest — and the hours can come from an online course, a classroom, or a blended program.
 This is the one requirement you can satisfy quickly and deliberately, which is why it is the natural first move for anyone who already has the experience.

 The efficient way to meet it is a prep course that grants the 35 contact hours and prepares you for the exam, so you are not paying separately for a certificate and for learning.
-Our PMP Certification Training course does both — it fulfills the contact-hour requirement, issues the completion certificate you submit with your application, and teaches the predictive, agile, and hybrid material the exam tests.
+Our PMP Certification Training course — the most complete course on the market, backed by a passing guarantee — does both: it fulfills the contact-hour requirement, issues the completion certificate you submit with your application, and teaches the predictive, agile, and hybrid material the exam actually tests.
 One important exception: active CAPM® holders are exempt from the 35-contact-hour requirement, since the CAPM already establishes that formal grounding.

 Yes.
 You do not need a college degree to earn the PMP.
 This is the single most common misconception about the requirements.
-The secondary-school path is built for exactly this situation: with a high school diploma, an associate degree, or the global equivalent, you qualify with 60 months (5 years) of experience leading projects plus the same 35 contact hours.
+These paths are built for exactly this situation: with a high school diploma or the global equivalent you qualify with 60 months (5 years) of experience leading projects, and an associate's degree lowers that to 48 months (4 years) — plus the same 35 contact hours either way.

-The only real difference between the degree and no-degree routes is the amount of experience — five years instead of three.
-Everything else is identical: the same contact hours, the same exam, the same credential at the end.
-A PMP earned through the secondary-school path is in no way a lesser certification.
-If you have been running projects for five years without a four-year degree, you are eligible today.
+The only real difference between the routes is the amount of experience required; everything else is identical — the same contact hours, the same exam, the same credential at the end.
+A PMP earned without a four-year degree is in no way a lesser certification.
+If you have been leading projects for five years on a high-school diploma (or four with an associate's), you are eligible today.

 If you fall short on experience, the most useful step is usually the CAPM®, PMI's entry-level credential.
 The CAPM has far lighter requirements — a secondary diploma and the contact hours, with no multi-year experience demand — so it is reachable while you build toward the PMP.
 It signals project management knowledge to employers now, and it carries a quiet bonus: earning the CAPM exempts you from the PMP's 35-contact-hour requirement later.